emory-libraries/dlp-curate/lib/tasks/README.md

 4. Run the command.
 The newly created CSV will be in the same folder that the other two files were placed and will have "-merged" added to the end of the original CSV file name.
 5. Pass the new file to the ticket creator.
 ## Collection Files Ingested Count
-- This task counts the number of Works, FileSets, and Files ingested for Collections.
+- This task counts the number of Works, FileSets, and Files ingested for Source Collections.
 - It does not requires a CSV file to run correctly.
 - There is one optional argument (`collections`) that accepts a string of ids separated by a space.
-- The task produces a JSON file containing an array of (a) hash(es), each containing the needed Collection numbers.
+- The task produces a JSON file containing an array of (a) hash(es), each containing the needed Source Collection numbers.
+- Please note that the process doesn't check whether the ids passed to it represent Source Collections.
+It is up to the user to verify the ids they pass through the task.
 ### Steps
 1. Login to the needed SSH environment (see [Prerequisites](#prerequisites)).
 2. This procedure has two ways it can function: